ArtBlocks/artblocks-docs/art-blocks-101/on-chain.md

 ### Software Registries

 Some NFTs (like some Art Blocks project tokens) may rely on published software libraries when generating outputs.
-In these cases, the NFT metadata may include information about dependencies and where to find them (e.g. "p5js, v1.0.0 on the npm software registry").
+In these cases, the NFT metadata may include information about dependencies and where to find them (e.g. "p5js, v1.0.0 on the cdnjs software registry").
 Software registries are a special form of decentralized storage, because of the distributed nature of the software repositories and many downloads on developers' computers worldwide.

 ## Art Blocks Storage Solutions